Best Survival Packing List To Plan For An Evacuation

 7. Comfort Items

-While this category may seem silly when thinking of life-or-death emergencies, many of the items that will keep you comfortable also have multiple uses.
+While this category may seem silly when considering life-or-death emergencies, many items that keep you comfortable also have multiple uses.

 Here are some ideas for keeping everyone in your family comfortable.